khulnasoft/tracker/docs/tutorials/promtail.md

-# Using Promtail, Loki and Grafana to access Tracker Logs
+# Using Promtail, Loki and Grafana to access Tracee Logs

-By default, Tracker is emitting events to stdout.
-Users can then configure logging solutions to collect, store, and manage Tracker logs.
+By default, Tracee is emitting events to stdout.
+Users can then configure logging solutions to collect, store, and manage Tracee logs.

-This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracker logs from the cluster in Grafana.
+This tutorial will showcase how to install and configure Promtail, Loki, Grafana and Prometheus to then access Tracee logs from the cluster in Grafana.

-If you prefer the video tutorial, check out the tutorial below on the Khulnasoft Open Source YouTube channel:
+If you prefer the video tutorial, check out the tutorial below on the Aqua Open Source YouTube channel:

- Grafana Loki to access Tracker logs
+ Grafana Loki to access Tracee logs
   [![Watch the video](../images/lokitut.png)](https://youtu.be/mMC9-yzbgpE?si=6C0emOEJJ5K4ACqB)